Friday, October 31, 2008

 has very low margin requirements, and produces up to 10

-than your current trading, then you should
+times more return on margin than your current trading, then you should

 definitely learn more about spread trading.